top of page

 c) The entry form will ask for the parent’s/carer’s name and contact details.

-d) We will also ask for the first name and key stage of the child who has written the story.
+d) We will also ask for the first name and year group of the child who has written the story.
 These details will be used to enter the story into the right age category.

 e) If the child’s story is shortlisted, the parent/carer will be contacted for additional details.